Famosi/Duckietown-AI-Driving-Olympics/learning/README.md

 ```

 What this is script does is use the `expert` to collect observations from the environment.
-The script save this observations in the `train.log` file.
+The script saves these observations in the `train.log` file.

 ### Train the model